adon90/sitecontent/status302/pages/thibaut_colar_resume.md

 **Frameworks and libraries:**

-Tales, Guice, JQuery, Backbone.js, Netbeans RCP, Struts.
+Tales, Guice, JQuery, Backbone.js, Hibernate, iBatis, Netbeans RCP, Struts and many more.

-Developer tools such as Mercurial, Git and the likes.
+Developer tools such as Mercurial, Git, Bug Trackers and the likes.

 **Operating Systems:**